Short-term CO2 emissions forecasting: insight from the Italian electricity market: Methodology

 Although the equally weighted average does not consider correlations between forecast errors or the historical performance of individual forecasts, the literature suggests that it performs remarkably well compared to more complex combination techniques, becoming the most widely used combination rule \citep{BUNN1985151,GENRE2013108}.

-Despite the effectiveness of the simple average, it is reasonable to assign a greater weight to the most accurate forecasting methods. \cite{BG1969} introduced a method to determine the optimal weights by minimising the variance of the combined forecast error, assigning weights inversely proportional to the forecast error variance, given by
+Despite the effectiveness of the simple average, it is reasonable to assign a greater weight to the most accurate forecasting methods. \cite{BG1969} introduced a method to determine the optimal weights by minimising the variance of the combined forecast error, assigning weights inversely proportional to the variance of the forecast error, given by

 where $\boldsymbol{\Sigma}_{T+\tau|T}$ is the covariance matrix $N \times N$ of the $t$-step forecast errors.

 In addition to conventional methods, a selection-based combination approach can be employed, where the model with the lowest hourly forecast error measure \(\mathcal{E}_{h,i}\) is chosen for each forecast horizon \(t\).
 The best-performing model is then assigned a weight of 1, while all others receive a weight of 0.
 This selection-based combination method can be expressed as follows: